TheThingsNetwork/lorawan-stack/api/ttn/lorawan/v3/api.md

 ### <a name="ttn.lorawan.v3.CUPSRedirection">Message `CUPSRedirection`</a>

+DEPRECATED: This message is deprecated and will be removed in a future version of The Things Stack.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |
 | `target_cups_uri` | [`string`](#string) |  | CUPS URI for LoRa Basics Station CUPS redirection. |